-Here's some tips on starting a local Green Chapter:
+Here are some tips on starting a local Green Chapter:

-> get a list of your local County Greens: this is usually given as a google sheet and you should be able to view and edit it.
+3) Identify friends and allies to invite to an initial meeting.
+We can provide a list of your local County Greens: this is usually given as a google sheet and you should be able to view and edit it.
 It is important to use this sheet to track contacts you make, especially email addresses, phone numbers, etc.